GoTeamEpsilon/ctakes-rest-service/README.md

 sudo apt-get update
-sudo apt-get install default-jdk sudo apt-get install mysql-server sudo mysql_secure_installation
+sudo apt-get install default-jdk sudo apt-get install mysql-server mysqladmin -u root password pass
 ```

-When prompted, set the ``root`` password to ``pass``.
+The above sets the ``root`` password to ``pass``.
 You can also use custom configurations and specify them in `./ctakes-web-rest/src/main/resources/org/apache/ctakes/dictionary/lookup/fast/customDictionary.xml`.

 > Note: This repo assumes you installed MySQL on the default port 3066